mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/1-print-string-comments.md

 We call these instructions **statements**.
 Around 75% of all code is statements.

-In Java every statement ends with a semi-colon, `;`.
+Every statement ends with a semi-colon, `;`.
 Remember this fact!

 ## Basic form of Java